Courseiva

 Why this answer

-SIOC throttles only when there is congestion and the SIOC queue depth threshold is exceeded.
-If the threshold is set too high, throttling may not activate.
-Option B is correct.
+SIOC (Storage I/O Control) throttles I/O from VMs when congestion is detected and the queue depth threshold is exceeded.
+If the congestion threshold is set too high, throttling may not be triggered even when congestion is detected, because the actual queue depth may not exceed the threshold.
+Option B (the datastore is deduplicated) is not relevant because deduplication does not affect SIOC throttling.

 MCQmedium